 I think if you have to pick just one it should be the Legion of Honor.
-I am not saying places like the De Young or the MOMA are not worth seeing, in fact if you’re here for more than one day I recommend going to both of them.
+I am not saying places like the De Young or the MOMA are not worth seeing, in fact, if you’re here for more than one day I recommend going to both of them.
 The reason I recommend the Legion of Honor for a one day trip is because of A, its Architecture; It’s beautiful both for what’s in the inside as well as what is on the outside.
-Reason B is for it’s location.
-The Legion of Honor is located in the middle of Golden Gate Park atop a hill with 360 degree views of the city, and the bay.
-Additionally it’s very well curated and at $15 per person for general admission + FREE PARKING I think it’s the best option there is for a 1 day excursion.
+Reason B is for its location.
+The Legion of Honor is located in the middle of Golden Gate Park atop a hill with 360-degree views of the city, and the bay.
+Additionally, it’s very well curated and at $15 per person for general admission + FREE PARKING I think it’s the best option there is for a 1-day excursion.

 Japanese Tea Gardens

 Since you will already be in Golden Gate Park the Japanese Tea Gardens (in my opinion) are a must see.
 It costs around $8 per person and it’s such a great place to have a cup of tea, a small plate and take a lovely stroll.
 There is ample free parking nearby.
 If you are an Instagram junkie this place will be heaven for you.
-Additionally the Botanical Gardens are right across the street.
+Additionally, the Botanical Gardens are right across the street.
 These are also incredible, I just prefer the Japanese Garden.

-But after all that walking through museums and gardens eventually you’re going to need food.
+But after all, that walking through museums and gardens eventually, you’re going to need food.

-Eating Dim Sum and Exploring Chinatown
+Eating Chinese Food and Exploring Chinatown

-A lot of people like to explore Fishermans Wharf when they come to the city and eat all the fresh sea food and bop along the docks and shops there.
+A lot of people like to explore Fishermans Wharf when they come to the city and eat all the fresh seafood and bop along the docks and shops there.

 Here’s my opinion on the subject, if you only have a day in San Francisco skip the wharf and go to Chinatown.
 The reason being is parking in the wharf is nearly impossible and it’s dreadfully expensive (like $25-35 for a few hours).
 Whereas Chinatown is located in a shopping district with loads of garages and parking structures nearby.